nasa/nos3/docs/wiki/Scenario_Flight_Build.md

 ## Walkthrough

 Some terminology should be clarified before we begin:
-* When mentioning a "target" this could be a specific setup for a development or the flight processor for example.
+* A "target" could refer to a specific setup for development or to the flight processor.
-  * We'll be assuming this is the flight processor for this example.
+  * In this example, we'll use "target" to refer to the flight processor.
 * A toolchain for the target will be required to enable cross compilation.
   * Be sure to select the correct toolchain required for your particular effort!